genropy/genropy_saved/docs/genro/database/packages/main.rst

               where ``packageName`` is the name of your package.

-    For more information on how to build a login page, please check the :ref:`webpages_login` documentation page.
+    For more information on how to build a login page, please check the :ref:`genro_login_auth` documentation page.

 .. add???
 Understand if the following methods are old or new...